ufidon/sec/labs/lab01/README.md

 	 * from the Ubuntu VM ping the Windows server VM

 5. (20%) **Review questions**

+In the following two practices, screenshots of at least TEN commands are required to put in the lab report.
+To decrease the number of screenshots, you may put 5 commands in one screenshot, then two screenshots are sufficient.

    1. (10%) Practice basic Linux commands in the [Linux commands cheatsheet](./commandCheatsheets/LinuxCommandMemento.pdf)
    2. (10%) Practice basic Windows commands in the [Windows commands cheatsheet](./commandCheatsheets/CommandPromptCheatsheet.pdf)